Janarthanan667/Clone-IPL/README.md

 # IPL-Clone

+# IPL-Clone
 IPL Website (HTML & CSS)
-A simple IPL-themed website developed using HTML and CSS, designed to showcase information about teams, players, and matches in a visually appealing way.
+A simple IPL-themed website developed using HTML and CSS, designed to showcase information about teams, players and pointtable , videos and matches in a visually appealing way.

 Features:

 Home page with IPL-themed banners.

-Team section with player details and stats.
+Team section with player details and registration

-Match schedules and results displayed in tabular format.
+video displayed by clicking play button.

+image slidder can be implement

 Responsive design for better viewing across devices.